skienzmatishun/rippreport/content/p/mia/index.md

 summary: Big tech platforms and shady local politicians tried to silence our investigative news machine while recovery kept us off the beat.
 Fresh intelligence and court records prove that backroom censorship efforts failed to protect corrupt family court judges and dirty city council members.
-Break through their censorship cage and see how we continue to drag political vultures into the light.
+We break through their censorship cage and see how we continue to drag political vultures into the light.
 categories:
 - freaky-friday